Vatican hails U.N. Palestine vote, wants guarantees for Jerusalem

 The Vatican's re-stating of its position on Jerusalem, which has remained mostly dormant for years, was bound to irk Israel, which says there is no need for an international status for Jerusalem because those guarantees already exist.

 Israel declared Jerusalem its "united and eternal" capital in 1980 after annexing East Jerusalem in the Six Day War in 1967.
-World powers have not recognized the annexation.
+World powers have not recognised the annexation.

 Palestinians want East Jerusalem to be the capital of an eventual state.